KevinSpec/FID/README.md

-Hello everyone this is for Fundamentals of Interactive Design and well thats all folks .
+Hello everyone this is my repository for my class of Fundamentals of Interactive Design and well thats all folks .